-Their wines are *only* sold at the tasting room, online and through their wine club.
+Their wines are only sold at the tasting room, online and through their wine club.
 They do not distribute to wholesalers, wine shops and restaurants.
-Jessup has excellent Zinfandels, Cabernets and Merlots and often several vintages are available for tasting (depending on the varietal and year).
+Jessup produces excellent Zinfandel, Cabernet Sauvignon and Merlot and often several vintages are available for tasting (depending on the varietal and year).